Mining the Relationship Between COVID-19 Sentiment and Market Performance: Data

 \section{Data}

 In this section, we will describe how the data used in our study was obtained.
-This is a fast, efficient and autonomous way to obtain real-time data and store it on a server.
+By building a sentiment analysis tool, we obtained a fast, efficient and autonomous way to obtain real-time data and store it on a server.
 The Twitter data will help us to monitor the sentiment of Twitter users towards COVID-19 and can be generalized to any other topic after more experiments.
 In the stock market, we use Yahoo Finance's API to obtain data on the US stock market.